MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/1-introduction.md

 In order to make these decisions, you will need an up-to-date picture of all that is going on with your trucks, certainly including their location on a map, the state of the cooling system, the state of the contents, and the ability to redirect or recall the trucks quickly.

 IoT Central provides all you need to handle this scenario.
-In the following image, the colored circles show the locations of the trucks, truck 4 has been selected to receive a new command, and the exact location of truck 3 is being highlighted.
+In the following image, the colored circles show the location of the truck, on its way to a customer.

 ![Image of the finished app, showing Trucks on routes in an IoT Central dashboard](../media/refrigerated-trucks-intro-map.png)